 The Office of Communications and Public Affairs is charged with communicating information about Washington and Lee to both internal and external audiences via the media, official University publications and the Web.
 It is composed of the following divisions:

 The Publications Office is responsible for the design and production of major University publications, and is available to assist on-campus constituents with other writing, design and photography projects, including brochures, posters and other printed materials.

 W&L: The Washington and Lee University Alumni Magazine is published three times a year and features news from campus and of our alumni around the world.
 It is also available in an electronic format that is compatible with mobile devices.

-The Web Communications Team is responsible for the University's Web site and social media efforts.
+The Digital Communications Team is responsible for the University's Web site and social media efforts.
 The staff manages the University's main content management system and its official blogs; runs a social media managers group for faculty, staff and students; produces various multimedia web features; broadcasts major University events live on the web and publishes the University's monthly electronic newsletter, Generally Speaking.

 Our two University photographers provide coverage of life on campus, provide images for University publications and the web and produce the popular Scene on Campus photo diary.